acoppes/acoppes/site/_drafts/tdd-games.markdown

 # Automatization

-Even though my test cases are automated, they are not completely automatic since I validate the results manually, for example, watching the kunai being redirected for the previous case.
-This obviously doesn't scale well when having multiple test cases.
+Even though my test cases have no need of manual interaction, they are not completely automatic since I validate the results manually, for example, watching the kunai being redirected for the previous case.
+This obviously doesn't scale when having multiple test cases and in different scenes.

 ## Automatic validation with assert actions